 Let’s be honest, most people don’t know about your business and it’s time to change that.
-If done correctly, you can use content marketing to significantly increase visitors so you can get consistent quality traffic and inbound links to your site, and expose them to a brand they never knew existed.
+If done correctly, you can use content marketing to significantly increase traffic to you site so you can get consistent, quality traffic and inbound links to your site, and expose them to a brand they never knew existed.
 You’ll be able to generate more awareness and leads for your business through your content and use it to demonstrate your skill and expertise again and again.

 For example, your visitors bureau may create a weekly video series of simple 1-minute videos on how to make the most of a weekend in town.
 Your target audience gets to see your city and local businesses in action each week.
 The more they know and like your city, the more likely they are to become familiar and visit.